Stocks rise after two weeks of losses; Bitcoin up 13%

 Economists surveyed by FactSet expect Core PCE to be up 3% from a year ago, which would be above the Federal Reserve's targeted level for inflation.

 Digital currencies like Bitcoin were volatile once again after plummeting over the last two weeks.
-Bitcoin rose 13% to around $38,000.
-It was worth more than $65,000 earlier in the month.
+Bitcoin rose 13% to around $38,000, according to Coindesk.
+It was worth nearly $65,000 a month ago.